pycontribs/pyrax/docs/cloud_loadbalancers.md

 This output is for a test load balancer that is not getting any traffic.
 If this had been for an actual load balancer in production use, the values reported would not be all zeroes.

+The call to `get_usage()` can return a lot of data.
+Many times you may only be interested in the usage data for a given time period, so the method supports two optional parameters: `start` and `end`.
+These can be date/time values in one of the following formats:

+* A Python datetime.datetime object
+* A Python datetime.date object
+* A string in the format "YYYY-MM-DD HH:MM:SS"
+* A string in the format "YYYY-MM-DD"

+When both starting and ending times are specified, the resulting usage data will only include records within that time period.
+When only the starting time is specified, all records from that point to the present are returned.
+When only the ending time is specified, all records from the earlist up to the ending time are returned.

 ## Load Balancer Statistics
 To get the statistics for an individual load balancer, call its `get_stats()` method.
 You will get back a dictionary like this: